jalvesaq/zotcite/README.md

 letters of either the last name of the first author or the reference title and press `CTRL-X CTRL-O`.

+You will soon be able to also use [citation.vim](https://github.com/rafaqz/citation.vim) to insert the citation keys.

 To convert a Markdown document with pandoc, use the `zotref` filter that comes with Zotcite.
 The Zotcite plugin adds the directory where `zotref` is to the system `$PATH`.
 So, from within Vim/Neovim, do: